Skip to main content

 • Parent input is considered in helping us better understand their child's strengths and stretches.
 It would be appropriate for parents to recommend a specific kind of learning environment, but not a specific teacher.

-• Combined classes are considered to be equally effective learning environments as single-grade classes.
+• Combined classes are considered equally effective learning environments as single-grade classes.

 Given the above criteria, our staff works hard to ensure that each class will form a solid and effective learning group.
 If parents have educational concerns about the placement of their child, they are welcome to discuss them with their teacher and, if agreement is not achieved, with the school administrator.